 Reverse Sear Ribeye

 Step-By-Step Ribeye steak perfection on the Silverbac° Pellet Grill.
 Coming to you with a quick and simple method for cooking a juicy piece of meat.
-Shane Draper kicks it up a notch giving you some PRO tips to get a great reverse seared steak.
-Whether you are using a quality rub or simply Salt & Pepper you cant go wrong with this method.
+We kick it up a notch giving you some PRO tips to get a great reverse seared steak.
+Whether you are using a quality rub or simply Salt & Pepper you can’t go wrong with this method.

 - Beef Rub